SiddharthShyniben/community-health/templates/CONTRIBUTING.md

   information using the guidelines below.

 **Provide more context by answering these questions:**
-- **Did the problem start happening recently** (e.g. after updating to a new version of {display-name}) or was this always a problem?
+- **Did the problem start happening recently** (after updating to a new version of {display-name}) or, was this always a problem?
-  - If the problem started happening recently, **can you reproduce the problem in an older version** of {display-name}?
+  - If the problem started happening recently, **can you reproduce it in an older version**
+  - of {display-name}?
 What's the most recent version in which the problem doesn't happen?
-- **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens** and under which conditions it normally happens.
+- **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens** and under which conditions it usually happens.

 Include details about your configuration and environment: